nyanlinnthant4430/DevOps_World_Population/Readme.md

 # World Population Report System

-A Java-based DevOps project for generating world population reports using SQL queries and object-oriented design.
-This system retrieves and displays population data for **countries, cities, regions, and languages**, organized and ranked by population.
-It demonstrates professional software engineering practices using **Scrum methodology**, **Git branching strategy**, and **continuous integration**.
+A Java-driven DevOps project designed to generate world population reports through SQL queries and object-oriented programming.
+The system fetches and presents population data for countries, cities, regions, and languages, organized and ranked by population.
+It also showcases professional software engineering practices, including Scrum methodology, Git branching strategies, and continuous integration.

 ## Requirements Implementation Status